 When applicable, providing information about Victim Impact Statements and assisting with preparing Victim Impact Statements

-Assisting with notification of a defendant’s release after completing a jail or prison sentence.
+Assisting with registration for notification of a defendant’s release after completing a jail or prison sentence.